-Smelt angling dates are consistent with trout angling dates in nonscheduled inland waters (See "Season Dates" on Page 18), with the exception of the following list of ponds, which open January 15.
+Smelt angling dates are consistent with trout angling dates in non-scheduled inland waters (See "Season Dates" on Page 25), with the exception of the list of ponds, which open January 15.
+See Annex 9.
 Only smelt may be retained when these ponds are closed to trout angling from January 15 - January 31.